ganakailabs/cloudeval-docs/docs/getting-started/connect-cloud.md

 az bicep build --file main.bicep
 ```

-### Step 2: Upload to cloudeval
+### Step 2: Upload to Cloudeval

 1. Create a new project
 2. Upload your ARM template or Bicep file
-3. cloudeval generates the diagram
+3. Cloudeval generates the diagram
 4. Edit and analyze your infrastructure

 ### Step 3: Keep in Sync